 The commercial potential of the concoction was obvious, and McGowen sold it as “Sole Dip” to several large shoe manufacturers in Philadelphia, who used it in their production of shoe soles for the military, among others.
 Originally, McGowen hoped to expand the product’s reach, but this success was soon thwarted by another more pervasive invention of the time: synthetic shoe soles.

 The product was re-born in 1972, when McGowen’s son Jim discovered the formula’s amazing ability to maintain the harnesses, saddles and other equipment for his farm-bred Percheron draft horses.
-For 25 years, with little marketing, Jim and Liz McGowen have been selling it under the name “Harness Honey” to tack shops and farmers, who learned that previously untreatable harness and tack could be brought back to life.
+For 25 years, with little marketing, Jim and Liz McGowen sold it under the name "Harness Honey" to tack shops and farmers, who learned that previously untreatable harness and tack could be brought back to life.

 Word that Harness Honey could rejuvenate any leather— from shoes and jackets to couches and car seats—spread from the farmers to the rest of the market, and hundreds of unsolicited testimonials rolled in.
 Given its broad applications for all leather, Jim and his son, Shawn, relaunched the same formula as Leather Honey Leather Conditioner in 2010.
 The brand quickly spread, becoming the #1 best-selling leather conditioner on Amazon.
 In 2016, after years of testing, the family launched the nontoxic, concentrated Leather Honey Leather Cleaner, which quickly followed the leather conditioner’s success and became the #1 best-selling leather cleaner on Amazon.
 Additional product launches in the years since include a complete leather care kit, leather cleaning and leather conditioning wipes and a UV-protectant version of the leather cleaner.
 The rest, as they say, is history.